Kuhmo: Rimpi

 Rimpi is a small village in northeastern Kuhmo and one of three settlements in Kainuu with a traditionally Karelian-speaking Orthodox Christian population, along with Kuivajärvi and Hietajärvi in Suomussalmi.
 Rimpi was home to Eljas (Uljaska) Ahtonen, who was the model for Väinämöinen in Akseli Gallen-Kallela's Aino triptych.
 Gallen-Kallela visited the village in 1890.

 Culture

 Kuhmo is well known for its Kuhmo Chamber Music Festival which is held annually.
 The festival was founded in 1970 by cellist Seppo Kimanen and a small group of friends.
 A book on this subject was published in 2006.

+Kuhmo has also served as a filming location for the 2025 French film Dracula, directed by Luc Besson.